Wed 28 June 2017

 Our Tuesday mornings begin with some noisy encouragement from Hector, our pointer.
 It never ceases to amaze us that he knows it’s Tuesday and he knows it’s market day.
 Our route takes us through almond and orange groves and vineyards and allows Hector the chance to chase a rabbit or two, not that he’s ever going to catch one ( but don’t tell him that ).
 Then onwards into town where the market traders are just setting up for the day.
 Hector is well known in town and enjoys being made a fuss of but doesn’t much like shopping so he lies down to rest at the doors to Bar Rull http://www.rull-placa.empresa3.es/ to wait for us.

 Our first shopping trip was a revelation.
-As we handed over our carefully selected items to be weighed and priced we realised we had gone a tad over the top when the seller handed back two large carrier bags (recycled, por supuesto!) with a request for 14 Euros!
+As we handed over our carefully selected items to be weighed and priced we realised we had gone a tad over the top when the seller handed back two large carrier bags (recycled, por supuesto!).
+We were pleasantly surprised at his request for 14 Euros, which bought everything we needed for a week!

 It was a moment we would get used to quickly in our new experiences here in Spain, that feeling of having so much for so little!